hurshbajaj/Ion/README.md

 with AI support being limited to light debugging, conceptual understanding for me whilst writing this and this message's MD formatting inspo;
 (Yes... the emojis used are intentional)
+As for the setup, in case you are not comfortable with WSL, base commands should be the same, feel free to format them as needed.
 **Thank you!**